“The definition of genius is taking the complex and making it simple.” – Albert Einstein

 Many insurers are faced with high costs (including overruns) and long timelines (including delays) to release new or modified products and pricing due to the limitations of legacy systems.
 Case in point: an insurer I talked to recently wanted to eliminate a single underwriting question from one of their products.
 Their estimated cost to update screens, forms, and their PAS was ~$1 million, and they were told the project would take three months.

 Sophisticated Simplification means giving users the ability to select fit-for-purpose solutions in an intuitive manner, from a sophisticated product portfolio built with a modern core systems platform.
 The right product portfolio and architecture allows maximum re-use of minimal components with varying granularity, thanks to single-point-of-change attribute inheritance.
 What this means is that each product feature is specified only once and then propagated throughout all applicable products in a carrier’s portfolio.
+This approach is what we call a product factory.
+Product factories enable insurers to innovate new, market-relevant products, reusing common base product definitions across their portfolios, allowing them to offer tailored coverages without creating a massive library of products that are expensive and time-consuming to maintain

 For example, taxation and levies would be added at the base level, as they apply to the entire portfolio, and that single change would update every product in the portfolio.
 On the other hand, a unique price proposition for a specific customer segment, channel, and product would only need to be specified at the individual product level, requiring minimal testing as this change only affects a small part of the portfolio.
-This strategy lets carriers rely on a smaller set of base products, making fast and easy modifications to each to create more specialized versions for specific scenarios.
+This “product factory” strategy lets carriers rely on a smaller set of base products, making fast and easy modifications to each to create more specialized versions for specific scenarios.

-The benefits of Sophisticated Simplification are many:
+The benefits of Sophisticated Simplification and the Product Factory approach are many:

 - Speed: Price updates within hours; rating factor / product feature updates within days; new products launched within weeks